-As noted above, the Project is still in conformance with the General Plan's goals and policies and Planning Code.
-Staff believes that a one-year extension would allow the applicant to successfully complete the approved, desirable project.
+The Project is still in conformance with the General Plan's goals and policies and Planning Code.
+Staff believes that an additional one-year extension would allow the applicant to successfully secure all necessary requirements to file for building permits for the approved project.
 At the same time, an additional year would ensure that the site does not remain underutilized for an excessive amount of time.
 Condition of Approval #2 permits the applicant to request additional extensions from the Planning Commission if needed to complete the Project.